ucfopen/Materia/README.md

 #BOOL_ADMIN_UPLOADER_ENABLE=true

 #materia.asset_storage_driver
 # Where to store author uploaded media? file is easy. db is easy & works when running multiple Materia servers. s3 is harder to set up, but efficient and multi-server friendly.
+Do not use file on Heroku.
 # [file|db|s3]
 # (default: file)
 #ASSET_STORAGE_DRIVER=file